STAT2255/2023/notes/note01-1_VirtualEnvironment.md

 conda env list
 ```

-You should see only one virtual enviroment call *base*, which is created when you install Anaconda.
+You should see only one virtual environment called *base* if you use Anaconda.

-Now, we show several ways to create a virtual enviroment.
+Now, we show several ways to create a virtual environment.

 ### 1. Building a new virtual environments